NightKey/ts6-obs-bridge/README.md

 # Team Speak 6 - OBS Bridge
 This is a Utility created for a streamer friend.
+When a user that you have everything setup in OBS joins or leaves the call, the icons you set them up will behave as expected.
+When you mute a user, there is a way to have a `muted` state to them so you can visibly silence them.

 When started, a web UI will be hosted on http://127.0.0.1:12345.
 > [!IMPORTANT]